AdKats/AdKats/README.md

 <p>
     All commands, their usage, who used them, who they were targeted on, why, when they were used, and where from, are all logged in the database.
+    All plugin actions are additionally stored in Procon's event log for review without connecting to the database.
-    Player's name changes and IP changes are also logged and the records connected to their player ID.
-Soon IP bans will work off of previous IP as well as current IP.
+    Player's name/IP changes are logged and the records connected to their player ID, so tracking players is easier.
 </p>
 <h3>Infraction Tracking System</h3>
 <p>